Common errors that can make your return “defective”?

-Step 4: Click on submit and you’ll see the below image if defective notice is raised by Assessing Officer (A.O.):
+Step 4: In case, defective notice is raised by an Assessing Officer Click on submit and you’ll see the below image if defective notice is raised by Assessing Officer (A.O.):

 Step 5: Now fill your Income Tax Return by rectifying the defect by selecting “Return u/s 139(9) and mention date of original return and acknowledgement number.
 Once you do that then generate its xml file and upload it in the above screen.
 After that you’ll see the following message and your work is done.

-Step 6: For defective notice raised by CPC, the below screen will be displayed:
+Step 6: In case, defective notice is raised by CPC For defective notice raised by CPC, the below screen will be displayed:

 Step 8: But if you do not agree with the defect then select “No” and give “Assessee Remarks” and click submit.
 After that Income Tax Department, shall take follow up regarding it.

 You can update the response submitted by you by clicking on update link under Response to Notice u/s 139(9) as given below :

 Step 1 : Click on tab “e-file” and in the drop-down select “Response to notice u/s 139(9)”